Table of Content

 Holi and gujiya are mixed reciprocally.
 The first food name of Holi comes to our mind is gujiya.
 In the different states, it is known differently.
 In Bihar, it is known as Pedakiya, In Gujrat as Ghughra.

 Bhang is one kind of drink that is made of leaves of an Indian hemp plant.
 Generally, people drink it mixed with thandai, lassi and it is kept as the ingredients in Pakora and Gujiya.

 This is also another kind of drink that may refresh your mind.
 You may also feel free by drinking this.

 Kulfi is originated during the Mughal period.
 This desert is highly tasted on the occasion of the Holi festival.

 This subheading can be the another name of the festival.
 After sunset in the day of holi people start gathering around an effigy of holika under pyre.
 They burn the pyre by singing and dancing around it.
 The bonfire signifies the victory of good over evil power.

 Playful Holi Preparation

-When the playful festival of colour finish with enjoyment at the evening people exchange fraternalism with each other.
-They meet with their friends and family and have a exciting day with gossiping, sweet exchanging and greetings.
-This increases the brotherhood in the society.
-In this way enemies become friends forever.
+When the playful festival of colour finish with enjoyment in the evening people exchange fraternalism with each other.
+They meet with their friends and family and have an exciting day with gossiping, sweet exchanging and greetings.
+This increases the brotherhood in society.
+In this way, enemies become friends forever.

 Holi Festival Celebration In Different States Of India